JAlcocerT/JAlcocerT/content/blog/dev-animations.md

 2. RemotionJS
 3. The 3B1B way...

+Ive been having the need to do some [git recap](https://jalcocert.github.io/JAlcocerT/git-recap/):

-You can organize your repository in a way that from one source code, you have different kind of outputs:
+You can organize your repository in a way that from one source code, you have different kind of outputs.

+Say you have your animations for a website/twitter:

 ```sh
 git branch libreportfolio 285484eafeae5c79436cef73678df8ae5153bc52
 git checkout libreportfolio
 ```

-Or say:
+Or say you have similar data collection, but different outputs for some youtube channel:

 ```sh
 git branch unfoldingdata 285484eafeae5c79436cef73678df8ae5153bc52